adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy knew that she could help them.
 But she needed to ask Ozma’s consent before that.
 So she only said, "If you promise not to worry about me, I’ll go to the

 Land of Oz this very afternoon and come back soon."
-"Dear Dorothy," her uncle sadly replied, "if you are sure

-your fairy friends will give you a home, it will be best for you to go to them, as your aunt says."
+"Dear Dorothy," her uncle sadly replied, "if you are sure your fairy friends will give you a home, it will be best for you to go to them, as your aunt says."

 Dorothy went to her little room in the attic and took a small dog named Toto.
 The child kissed her uncle and aunt affectionately before she went upstairs.
 She looked around her little room: simple trinkets and worn dresses.
 They will be of no use to her in her future life.

-She sat down upon a broken chair and waited pa- tiently until the clock struck four.
+She sat down upon a broken chair and waited patiently until the clock struck four.
 Then she made the secret signal.

 Uncle Henry and Aunt Em waited downstairs.
 They heard the clock strike four but there was no sound from above.
 Softly, they crept up the stairs to the door of the little girl’s room.

 The room was empty.

-How Ozma Granted Dorothy’s Request
+## How Ozma Granted Dorothy’s Request

 A few seconds after she had made the secret signal in her little bedchamber, the Kansas girl was seated in a lovely room in Ozma’s palace in the Emerald City of Oz.
 The fair Ruler inquired,